 “Their extensive advertisements over television channels may pull some customers towards them.
 But the chance of selling a car/bike in a specific auto classified portal like Vicky.in is much higher than the general classified sites.
 Customers are well aware of this fact,” he added.

-According to Annamalai, offering a complete online buying of car/bike remains a challenge due to limitations in the service and support system.
+A bumpy ride According to Annamalai, offering a complete online buying of car/bike remains a challenge due to limitations in the service and support system.
 “In the used vehicle market, we are thinking of setting up a vehicle evaluation system for cars and bikes to certify the used listings and ensure authenticity in the asking price.
 At Vicky shopping, our team is working on customisation and demo tools.
 Will it not be good?
 A virtual store front that allows customers to see every possible car type along with personalised add-ons and accessories,” he concluded.